-We did have a look at ticket prices and the $40 tickets are not available for all times or all days.
+The $40 tickets are not available for all times or all days.
 As you might expect, they tend to be for during the day, on weekdays.
 For most evenings you can expect to pay $50, at least.
 There are $55 and $60 tickets as well.

 Since this attraction goes until September 12th, maybe there will be some discounts offered later in the run, especially during non-peak times.
 If there are, you can bet that you’ll learn about them here!